Schmiddiii/qute-cookie-block/README.md

 Copy the created binary from `target/debug/qute-cookie-block` to the userscripts directory of qutebrowser.
 Copy the folder `cookie-blockers` to the data directory of qutebrowser.

+You can also take the binary and folder from the `Releases` tab, but they might outdated.

 # Running
 Run this script by executing `:spawn --userscript qute-cookie-block` in qutebrowser.
 As you probably don't want to type it out all the time, I recommend setting up a alias in `qute://settings`.